 • Familiar with the English Department's mission and values

-How to apply: Send an email expressing your interest in this position, along with an up-to-date resume and samples that show your relevant skills (in writing, editing, digital media, and/or photography, for example).
-Address your email to: firstname.lastname@example.org and email@example.com.
+How to apply: Send an email expressing your interest in this 2-3 credit internship, along with an up-to-date resume and samples that show your relevant skills (in writing, editing, digital media, and/or photography, for example).
+Address your email to: email@example.com and firstname.lastname@example.org.

 Questions?
 Contact Prof. Janine Solberg